 If you've decided that it's time to plan ahead and think seriously about your future and the future of your assets, it's the right time to put together a Will.

-Having something in place that can guide where your assets are going to go and how they'll be looked after when you'e gone is an important part of setting up your affairs.
+Having something in place that can guide where your assets are going to go and how they'll be looked after when you're gone is an important part of setting up your affairs.
 It's not a matter of being doom and gloom - but the truth is, your Last Things have to be a priority, and we want you to be as organised as you possibly can.

-Thinking about making your will but not sure where to start?
-Here's everything you need to know before writing a will.
+Thinking about making your Will but not sure where to start?
+Here's everything you need to know before writing a Will.

 If you have kids, this is your most vital concern.
-You need to know who is going to be named as their guardian in your will, and who will be responsible for their health and wellbeing.
+You need to know who is going to be named as their guardian in your Will, and who will be responsible for their health and wellbeing.
 Choosing a legal guardian doesn't have to be a complicated process, but it should be one that you take seriously.
 Your children will need to have a guardian who can provide for their needs, take care of their health and wellbeing, and in some cases provide them with a home.

 If you have a cause, a pet, a child, a friend, a family member or a spouse who you want included in your affairs in a specific way, you have to identify who they are and make sure it's as clear as possible.
 Your beneficiaries aren't going to be assumed, and if you don't take the time to think about who should inherit your assets, or who needs to be taken care of, there's a good chance that nobody else will either.
 This should be a process where you are detail oriented and where you make sure your will is looking after what's actually important in your life.